Legal Documents for Startups

 Make no mistake the opportunity costs of your time dealing with a dispute is substantial, so is the emotional outlay.

-IT and Startup Lawyers read, review or draft Contracts almost every day.
+Startup Lawyers Brisbane read, review or draft contracts almost every day.

 We do not do litigation, and as we tell our clients, it is our job to try and keep you out of court not guide you through, or dig you out, if you end up there.
 We are real commercial lawyers with a strong motivation to help you build and develop your business, not waste time squabbling over miscommunications.
 That said, if you do end up in litigation, we can refer you to an appropriate associate.

 With experience across a wide range of industries and qualifications in law, accounting, business, IT and governance we are well position to prepare practical commercial Contracts.